Should You Get a Flu Shot?

 Whether or not you receive the vaccine, you can reduce your chances of getting and/or transmitting the flu by:

 Washing your hands regularly with soap and water, especially after spending time in public places.
+(Or, using natural hand sanitizer as needed.)

 Being aware of your overall health—stress, lack of sleep, dehydration and a nutrient-poor diet can all lower an otherwise healthy immune system and make you more susceptible to illness.